-This chassis is clearly marked 1-Z without the later “M”.
-This indicates it's possibly one of the only “6” chassis ever made!
+ConditionThe vehicle we have here, found its way to the Czech Republic and now Belgium.
+This chassis is clearly marked 1-Z without the later “M”, we believe this to indicate this to possibly be one of only “6” chassis ever made!

-The vehicle comes with front and rear axle with spring and steering, an original type engine and spares for at least one more engine and original gearbox (dismantled), original clutch.
-Aluminium bulkhead as well as steel bulkhead, many spares and assorted parts.
-No body unfortunately.
+The vehicle comes with front and rear axle with spring and steering, an original type engine and spares for at least one more engine and original gearbox (dismantled), original clutch, aluminium bulkhead as well as steel bulkhead, many spares and assorted parts.